The Last Thoughts Of Suzy Sue

 throw the dice and let him know…

-it is YOU who has the right to live… may he expect to die!
+it is YOU who has the right to live… and he the one to die!

 (c) copyright – Andréa Rayn 2009